php-kitchen/platform/README.md

 **Platform** is a collection of classes that aimed to extend PHP Standard Library with things, typical to a decent OOP languages like:
 - Properties
+- Named exceptions
+- DSL for exceptions
-- String objects
+- Collection
-- Lists
+- Map
-- Maps
+- NullObject
-- Hashes
+- Collection helpers
-- Exceptions
+- Function constructors

 ## Requirements